GCSEChemistry

 • 1Atoms are made up of three main particles: protons, neutrons, and electrons.

-• 2Protons have a positive charge, neutrons have no charge, and electrons have a negative charge.
+• 2Protons have a positive charge, neutrons are neutral, and electrons have a negative charge.

-• 3The number of protons in an atom defines the element and is known as the atomic number.
+• 3The number of protons in an atom determines its atomic number and identity.

-• 4Atoms can bond together to form molecules, which are the substances we see in everyday life.
+• 4Atoms can bond together to form molecules through chemical bonds.

-• 5The arrangement of electrons in an atom determines its chemical properties and reactivity.
+• 5The arrangement of electrons in an atom determines its chemical properties.

 Simple Explanation

-An atom is like a tiny building block that makes up everything around us.
+An atom is like a tiny building block that makes up everything we see around us.
 It has a center called the nucleus, which contains protons and neutrons, while electrons orbit around the nucleus.
-The number of protons in an atom tells us what type of element it is, like hydrogen or oxygen.
-Atoms can join together to form larger structures called molecules.
+The number of protons in the nucleus tells us what type of atom it is, like hydrogen or oxygen.
+Atoms can join together to form molecules, which are groups of atoms bonded together.

 Memory Trick